paketo-buildpacks/dotnet-execute/README.md

 using a sequence of CNBs.
 As such, it will be the only non-optional CNB in that sequence and is not explicitly required by any CNB that precedes it.

+Downstream buildpacks can require the `dotnet-core-conf` dependency, however this buildpack signifies the end of the Dotnet group build processes, so any extension to this could be included in other independent buildpacks.
+Requiring dotnet-core-conf is not a workflow that is supported.

 To package this buildpack for consumption:
 ```
 $ ./scripts/package.sh